 - whether the person represents to the child, the family, the world, either explicitly or implicitly, that he or she is responsible as a parent to the child;

 - the nature or existence of the child’s relationship with the absent biological parent.

 Where that relationship has been found, Manitoba’s legislation says that the step-parent has the legal obligation to provide reasonably for the support, maintenance and education of that child, but that obligation is secondary to that of the child’s biological parents.
 Therefore, where a child is already receiving support from their biological parent, an in loco parentis finding may not necessarily mean that the step-parent owes support.

 In Loco Parentis cases are generally complex.
-If you would like to discuss your scenario please contact our office to set up a 30 minutes free consultation with our lawyers.
+If you would like to discuss your scenario please contact our office to set up a consultation with our lawyers.